All About Condoms

 WHAT IF MY CONDOM BREAKS DURING SEX?

-Sometimes condoms break during sex.
+Sometimes, condoms break during sex.
 If this happens to you, don’t panic.
-You may need PEP and should start within 72 hours.
+You may need PEP, which needs to be started within 72 hours of a potential exposure to HIV.
 PEP is a 4-week course of HIV treatment that prevents HIV infection.
 Learn more about accessing PEP here.

-If more than 72 hours have passed after the breakage, you should book a HIV test to confirm your status, followed by a follow-up test another 3 months later to confirm your status after the window period has expired.
-If you are experiencing anxiety about this or still have questions you can contact a sexual health nurse through the NSW Sexual Health Info Link on weekdays between 9am to 5:30pm on 1800 451 624.
+If more than 72 hours have passed after the breakage, you should book an HIV test to confirm your status.
+After this, you’ll need to book a follow-up test 3 months later to confirm your status after the HIV window period has expired.
+If you are experiencing anxiety about this or still have questions, you can contact a sexual health nurse through the NSW Sexual Health Info Link on weekdays between 9 AM and 5:30 PM on 1800 451 624.

 CONDOMS AGAINST HIV